foxihd/hugo-brewm/README.md

 - **Reader-first**: Prioritizes speed[^1], privacy[^2], readability and accessibility with personalized settings for colors, fonts, BionRead and focus mode (It's Tracker Free!).
 - **Inclusive**: Graceful degradation design[^3] oriented with improved semantic HTML structure & WAI-ARIA attribute, RSS/reader-mode optimized, printer-friendly plain vanilla website that remains fully functional even when JavaScript is disabled!
 The theme is even compatible with terminal browsers such as Lynx or W3M.
-- **Scalable**: Start small and grow into a thriving digital garden; with multi-author support, multilingual capabilities and content organization through taxonomy, optional Pagefind search integration, followable section and terms-specific or site-wide, over RSS, external feed embed over RSS, and comments via Giscus, Mastodon and Bluesky.
+- **Scalable**: Start small and grow into a thriving digital garden; with multi-author support, multilingual capabilities and content organization through taxonomy, optional Pagefind search integration, followable section and terms-specific or site-wide over RSS, external feed embed over RSS, and comments via Giscus or Fediverse (Mastodon & Bluesky).
 - **Frameworkless**: Lower maintenance & carbon footprint by lesser resource usage.
 Hugo-brewm's combined JavaScript and stylesheet assets (excluding optional external libraries like MathJax, Katex or PageFind) totaling under 130KB and compressed to less than 55KB when Gzipped!

     > All web assets listed below may be fetched once and reusable for thousands of pages until the cache is purged or expired.